University of Illinois Press

-The University of Illinois Press (UIP) is an American university press and is part of the University of Illinois system.
-Founded in 1918, the press publishes some 120 new books each year, plus 33 scholarly journals, and several electronic projects.
+The University of Illinois Press (UIP) is an American university press and is part of the University of Illinois System.
+Founded in 1918, the press publishes some 120 new books each year, thirty-three scholarly journals, and several electronic projects.
 Strengths include ethnic and multicultural studies, Lincoln and Illinois history, and the large and diverse series Music in American Life.